fridge-dev/lost-cities-game/README.md

 1. See if it's easily possible to separate storage types from API types

 **Frontend**
-1. Implement main.rs state machine (turns, end game)
+1. Implement FE as "screens" where each screen is a loop with re-drawing.
-1. Improve turn selection UI
+1. Improve card selection (not number based)
-    * Sort cards in hand
-    * Add review section
-    * Add better selection mechanism
-    * Add turn indicator
 1. Add duplicate rule checks on the FE
 1. Improve board drawer

 **General**
-1. Delete 'api' crate and refactor client/server GameApi usage.
 1. Figure out best way to model error propagation to top level.
 1. Figure out how to make sub-crates tests run during top-level cargo build
 1. Add automated test of a game